Stuttgart Main Station

 A railway station project of the 21st century

-The new main railway station designed by ingenhoven architects forms the centerpiece of the Stuttgart 21 transport and urban design project.
+The new main railway station designed by ingenhoven associates forms the centerpiece of the Stuttgart 21 transport and urban design project.
 The new light-flooded underground through station is to replace the existing Stuttgart terminus station.

-In 1997, the comprehensive concept by ingenhoven architects won first prize in the international architectural competition for the project.
+In 1997, the comprehensive concept by ingenhoven associates won first prize in the international architectural competition for the project.
 The state-of-the-art railway station, which is currently under construction, will provide Stuttgart with a better connection to the European rail network.
 In addition, by moving the new tracks underground, space is being created for a new city center.
 In this way, the new main railway station will become the interface between the old and new heart of the city and the departure point towards further urban development.
 Construction work started on February 2nd, 2010.

 The extensive Stuttgart 21 (S21) project comprises urban design and transport planning aspects.
 It is a joint-venture project set up in 2009 between the Federal State, the State of Baden-Württemberg, the State capital Stuttgart, Verband Region Stuttgart, Flughafen Stuttgart GmbH, and Deutsche Bahn, which also acts as client.
-The plans of ingenhoven architects for the main station include the construction of the new station building and the conversion of the existing building.
+The plans of ingenhoven associates for the main station include the construction of the new station building and the conversion of the existing building.